tatwd/FeedSharp/README.md

 # FeedSharp

 A feed generator for C#/.NET.
+This project is inspired [jpmonette/feed](https://github.com/jpmonette/feed).

 ## Support